pyx-industries/julee/docs/architecture/clean_architecture/repositories.rst

 **Key distinction:** Repositories handle *persistence only*.

-For complex operations beyond storage, see :doc:`services`.
+Complex operations beyond storage belong in :doc:`services`.

 When to Use a Repository
 ------------------------